 "Now if we are children, then we are heirs of God" (Romans 8:27).
 "And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, "Abba, Father!"
 Therefore, you are no longer a slave but a son, and if a son, then an heir of God through Christ."
 (Galatians 4:6-67).

 First, Corinthians 4:20 is one of many scriptural truths that lay at the heart of the family of God.
 It states, "For the Kingdom of God is not just a lot of talk; it is living by God's power."
 Assuredly, power is defined by such qualities as Godly action, temperament, Christ-like character, and self-control.
-To go further, additional mediations are found in this beautiful Jewish prayer Barukh atah Adonai, Eloheinu, melekh ha'olam asher kidishanu b' mitz' votav v'tzivanu l'hit' ateif ba-tzitzit.
+Additional mediations are in this beautiful Jewish prayer Barukh atah Adonai, Eloheinu, melekh ha'olam asher kidishanu b' mitz' votav v'tzivanu l'hit' ateif ba-tzitzit.
 Then from the English: "Blessed are you, Lord, our God, sovereign of the universe, who has sanctified us with His commandments, and commanded us to wrap ourselves in the tzitzit," (fringes worn on the sides of the body, usually by Orthodox Jews).

 When discussing the Father's Love, an introspective journey begins into the depths of our being.
-We find ourselves confronting our self.
+We find ourselves confronting ourselves.
 Is it a profound reality in our life?
 Or, is it only on the surface of our understanding?
 Well, perhaps in the time that it takes to imagine getting to that understanding, we might consider our conception of "Him."
 How do you see Him and His role in your life?
 Is it active or passive?
 Does He know you and your thoughts of the day?
 Or do you see Him distant?
-Just like the questions posed earlier, the answers to these questions can be complicated and deeply personal.
+Like the questions posed earlier, the answers to these questions can be complicated and deeply personal.

 Perhaps like yourself, I've come to understand that if one were given the years of a Methuselah, the Father's Love could never plummet.
 It's like a vast ocean.
 While every day would be spent going deeper, His transforming power, along with our experience with it, creates either good thoughts and feelings of self or opinions of lowliness and insufficiency.
-You see, when the Father's Love is weak, emotions are created that are weak and false, and the enemy convinces us that we are unloved.
+You see, when the Father's Love is weak, emotions are made that are weak and false, and the enemy convinces us that we are unloved.
 Theologically and intellectually, we recognize it as falsehood, but one remains unconvinced of the Love of our Heavenly Father.
 Then a depressed state takes root in God's children, and they continue to feel unloved, lonely, and orphaned.

 ARE YOU PRESSING